Kingbird SolutionsKingbird Solutions

 I'll tell you if you should hire instead

-If the work is permanent, the volume justifies a dedicated person, and you can wait the 3–6 months it takes to find, hire, and ramp a senior operator — hire.
-A great full-time ops lead who stays for years will outperform any external arrangement.
+If the work is permanent, the volume justifies a dedicated person, and you can wait the 3–6 months it takes to find, hire, and ramp a senior engineer. hire.
+A great full-time engineering lead who stays for years will outperform any external arrangement.

 The founders who choose Kingbird instead usually share one thing: the work needs to start now.
 They can't wait a quarter to post the job, another quarter to fill it, and a third quarter for the new hire to find the bathrooms.
-They need systems installed in weeks, not months.
+They need code shipping in weeks, not months.

 Trying to decide?